Bektenovich/employeemanag10/README.md

 ## Project Description

-This is a Java-based Movie Ticket Booking System, designed using the **Model-View-Controller (MVC)** design pattern.
-The application allows users to book movie tickets, view available movies, and manage bookings.
-It provides a graphical user interface (GUI) built with **JavaFX** and interacts with a **PostgreSQL** database to store movie and booking information.
+This is a Java-based Movie Ticket Booking System,designed using the **Model-View-Controller (MVC)** design pattern.The application allows users to book movie tickets, view available movies,and manage bookings.It provides a graphical user interface (GUI) built with **JavaFX** and interacts with a **PostgreSQL** database to store movie and booking information.

 The system includes the following features:
-- Adding, updating, and deleting movies.
+- Adding,updating,and deleting movies.
 - Viewing all movies in the database.
 - Booking tickets for selected movies with date and seat information.
-- Managing bookings: adding, updating, and deleting bookings.
+- Managing bookings: adding,updating,and deleting bookings.
 - User-friendly interface with message notifications for incorrect inputs.

 ---